Cost of China to US freight by air

 Another common factor that can cause China-to-US freight delays is bad weather.
 Bad weather conditions such as high winds make it difficult for cargo ships to navigate the water smoothly.
 When the wind gets stronger and the waves get bigger, the boat can even sink.
 When the weather conditions at sea are unfavorable, the boat will have to dock somewhere until the weather calms down.

-Below are some factors that may affect the cost of duties and taxes you will pay
+Below are some factors that may affect the cost of duties you will pay

 Classification of goods: Check the product’s Harmonized System Code (HS Code), which identifies its classification.